sg3629/hello-world/README.md

 This problem can be solved in more than one way but you can go with a solution that you think is best.
 The most important part of this exercise is the self-evaluation of the solution.
 So please take the time to document the pros, cons, and improvements that can be made on top of your solution.

-# Environment Details
+# Environment details

 1. AWS EC2 instance
 2. AWS ECS cluster using Fargate
 3. AWS Container launch using Fargate
 4. Datadog APM

-# Install Docker on EC2 instance
+# Install docker on EC2 instance

   - sudo yum update -y
   - sudo amazon-linux-extras install docker